-- a The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - b The Council shall have a written policy in place for responding to and managing a personal data breach. - The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - d The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - e The Council shall maintain a written record of its processing activities.
+- a The Council shall appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.

-22. RELATIONS WITH THE PRESS/MEDIA
+21. RELATIONS WITH THE PRESS/MEDIA

-a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the Page 20 of 22 Council, its Councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-23. EXECUTION AND SEALING OF LEGAL DEEDS
+22. EXECUTION AND SEALING OF LEGAL DEEDS